daleonpz/Notes/fh-dortmund/01-ESE.md

 - Support for extra hardware: support is required for Real-time clocks, Interrupts, Hardware timers, Watchdog timer, A/D and D/A converter, Serial communication controller, and  Bus controller
     - Typically supported by special RTOS, drivers or APIs
 - Dependable systems:
-    - reliability, availability, safety, security should be addressed (included in the requirements, appropiate architecture/design, validation and verification helps to remove faults)
+    - reliability, availability, safety, security should be addressed (included in the requirements, appropriate architecture/design, validation and verification helps to remove faults)
 - Distributed system:
-    - Synchronization of independent programs, run-time configuration (hetereogeneity, resource sharing, openness, concurrency)
+    - Synchronization of independent programs, run-time configuration (heterogeneity, resource sharing, openness, concurrency)
     - block should be loose decoupled (lack of global clock, scalability, failure handling)

 ## Implementation - Manual coding
 - Assembly language: avoid whenever possible (hardware depended, insecure - you can access to every part), possible reasons to use it (speed, hardware testing, interrupt handling)
-- Programmming language:
+- Programming language:
     - Essential features which are required to realize the system (really needed)
     - Primary features for correct, reliable and safe programs (needed to produce high-quality software)
     - Secondary features which make a significant contribution to productivity, portability, maintainability, flexibility and efficiency (features useful from an economic perspective)